gerosecurity/gerobug/README.md

 ## ON GOING IMPROVEMENTS
 - [ ] Completely Seperate "Rules & Guidelines" Page from Dashboard and DB (Air Gap)
-- [ ] Add Capability to Edit Report and NDA Template on Admin Setting
-- [ ] Add Capability to Edit Certificate Template on Admin Setting
 - [ ] Add Forced Prompt to Change Default Password and Setup Mailbox
 - [ ] Add Capability to Edit Email Template on Admin Setting
 - [ ] Add Support for Other Mailboxes (Outlook, Apple, etc.)